6 Best Traditional and Emerging Jobs in Nonprofit Organizations

 It’s easy to overlook the nonprofit sector while you’re on the job hunt, especially if your degree is in something “corporate.”

-However, there are many great positions and plenty of opportunities for advancement within the nonprofit sector.
+There are many great positions and plenty of opportunities for advancement within the nonprofit sector.
 Nonprofit jobs run the gamut from those in education and the arts to health and environmental services.

 Nonprofit organizations are just as varied as the for-profit or corporate environment and often have more flexibility for new grads, as well as upward mobility for go-getters.
 When you’re on the hunt for a job in the nonprofit sector, you’re highly likely to find something that suits you: small mom-and-pop style organizations, volunteer-run nonprofits, major hospitals, or even universities.